mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 proudly celebrate their history and its famous personalities.
-Perhaps the greatest living remnant of the Confederacy is the Achenaar Antilles Line, a merchant firm founded on F’rnow in -567 by Rualto Achenaar and Jofan Antilles.
+Perhaps the greatest living remnant of the Confederacy is the Achenaar Antilles Line, a merchant firm founded on F'rnow in -567 by Rualto Achenaar and Jofan Antilles.
 In modern times, the corporation remains a highly successful sector-wide line, which has fared well against larger competitors.